 Women in upper-level roles who manage teams or people feel the pay gap the most compared to other jobs—earning 17 cents less than male peers for every dollar made.

 New analysis from Earnest student loan refinance program shows that women earn less than men in more than two dozen common job titles, spanning all levels of work experience and training.

-The data analysis also showed that the median gender pay gap is widest overall in upper-level jobs associated with managing other employees and narrower in non-managerial professional positions that require specific training or credentials.
+The data analysis also showed that the median gender pay gap is the widest overall in upper-level jobs associated with managing other employees and narrower in non-managerial professional positions that require specific training or credentials.

-The pay gap is even reversed for some service-related positions that are traditionally female dominated, such as cashiers and baristas
+The pay gap is even reversed for some service-related positions that are traditionally female-dominated, such as cashiers and baristas.

 - Across all job titles included in the analysis, women earn a median of 92 cents on the dollar compared to men—a pay gap of 8 cents.

 - When managing teams or people in upper-management roles, women earn a median of 83 cents for every dollar earned by men with the same job title—a pay gap of 17 cents.